loschtreality/ReactTimer/README.md

 # Timer/Stopwatch React App

-A React Timer/Stopwatch app which enables countdowns and timings.
-Some of the modules used in this project may need to be updated.
+A React Timer/Stopwatch app which utilizes an Express Server and enables countdowns and timings